paulnorthrop/accessr/README.md

 ### A basic example Rmd file

-Executing the following code will copy the file `example.Rmd` to the working directory an create from it output as a Word document, an html document and ioslides and slidy presentations.
+Executing the following code will copy the file `example.Rmd` to the working directory and create from it output as a Word document, an html document and ioslides and slidy presentations.
 The default is to produce a zip file from each of these four function calls.
 In the working directory there will also be the files `example.docx`, `example.pdf` and